Transition Tori in the Planar Restricted Elliptic Three Body Problem: Introduction

 The paper is organized as follows.
-Section two contains preliminaries, where we recall the earlier results on the planar restricted three body problem of \cite{Simo}, and introduce basic facts about the Hill's problem and the PRE3BP.
-In section three we present Moser's version of the Lapunov theorem \cite{Moser} and show how to apply it to obtain the twist property.
-In section four we show that we have a twist on the family of Lapunov orbits around $L_{2}$.
-In Section five we apply the normally hyperbolic invariant manifold theorem together with the KAM Theorem to show that most of the Lapunov orbits around $L_{2}$ persist under perturbation from the circular problem to the elliptic problem.
-In Section six we use a Melnikov type argument to detect the transversal intersections between the stable and unstable manifolds of the perturbed Lapunov orbits.
-In section seven we compute the Melnikov integral.
-In section eight we gather together our results and prove Theorem \ref{thm:main}.
+Section~\ref{sec:prelim} contains preliminaries, where we recall the earlier results on the planar restricted three body problem of \cite{Simo}, and introduce basic facts about the Hill's problem and the PRE3BP.
+In Section~\ref{sec:lap-twist} we present the Lyapounov--Moser theorem \cite{Moser} and show how to apply it to obtain the twist property.
+In Section~\ref{sec:twist-L2} we show that we have a twist on the family of Lyapounov orbits around $L_{2}^{\mu}$.
+In Section~\ref{sec:norm-hyp-KAM} we apply the normally hyperbolic invariant manifold theorem together with the KAM Theorem to show that most of the Lyapounov orbits around $L_{2}^{\mu}$ persist under perturbation from the circular problem to the elliptic problem and prove the first of our two main theorems.
+In Section~\ref{sec:melnikov} we use a Melnikov type argument to detect the transversal intersections between the stable and unstable manifolds of the perturbed Lyapounov orbits.
+In Section~\ref{sec:meln-comp} we compute the Melnikov integral.
+In Section~\ref{sec:tranchains} we gather together our results and prove Theorem \ref{thm:main}.